 We live in an era of deep tensions in our country around issues of race, ethnicity, religion, and immigration.
-Fear of “the stranger” has been increasing, whether the perceived stranger is native born, a new arrival, or just looks “different” from the traditional majority.
+Fear of “the stranger” has been increasing, whether the perceived stranger is native-born, a new arrival or just looks “different” from the traditional majority.
 This leads to inhumane, fear-based policies and violence against people of color, immigrants and refugees.
 Worldwide, the number of refugees and displaced people is higher now than at any other time in human history.
-People experiencing or fleeing violence seek safety and security, but are at significantly increased risk of trafficking as paths to safety are dangerous or blocked.
+People experiencing or fleeing violence seek safety and security, but the paths they take to escape their situations are often dangerous or blocked.

 As Christians we have a common identity as children of a loving creator who became vulnerable as Emmanuel, God with us.
 And we have a duty to treat all people in need as we would treat Christ among us: “I was a stranger and you welcomed me” (Matthew 25:35).

-Here are the issues Lutheran Advocacy – Minnesota works on to welcome the stranger:
+Here are the specific issues Lutheran Advocacy – Minnesota is working on to welcome the stranger:

 Visit our Take Action page to learn more about what you can do to help.